CambridgeCIA/LION/README.md

 University of Cambridge Computational Image Analysis (CIA) groups AI tools for tomographic reconstruction, LION (Learned Iterative Optimization Networks)

-The toolbox contains data dowloading and pre-processing, torch `DataSet` classes for the existing data, and `Experiments` class with implementation of default realistic experiments, several data-driven methods and models, and features to enhacne reproduciblity.
+The library is a place to gather and provide resources for Computed Tomography reconstruction using machine learning tools.
+It contains data dowloading and pre-processing, torch `DataSet` classes for the existing data, and `Experiments` class with implementation of default realistic experiments, several data-driven methods and models, and features to enhance reproduciblity.

 **WARNING** Building in progress.
 This is a tool in development in very early stages.